 It is not uncommon for cholestatic pruritus to begin as localized itching on the soles of the feet or palms of the hands or other sites (arms and legs).
 Over time, frequent development of generalized pruritus.
 Genitoanal pruritus is uncommon.

 The pruritus is experienced as "pure" itching in only a smaller proportion of patients; mixed sensations such as burning or stinging are more common.
 Triggers include tight-fitting clothing, sweating, or stress.
 Rare is aquagenic triggering (showering, bathing).
 In most cases, itching occurs throughout the day; about 25% of patients notice an intensification or even the exclusive occurrence in the evening or at night.

 Internal therapyThis section has been translated automatically.

-Therapy primarily depends on the treatment of the underlying diseases (DD: intrahepatic (K71.0) and extrahepatic cholestasis (K83.1)).
+Therapy is primarily based on treatment of underlying disease (DD: intrahepatic (K71.0) and extrahepatic cholestasis (K83.1)).

-Cholestyramine (anion expander): Results are interpreted very differently.
+Cholestyramine (anion exchanger): Results are interpreted very differently.

 Alternative: ursodeoxycholic acid (UDCA: 10-15mg per kg bw/day); even with this medication, little success can be expected.

-Alternative: it is accepted that gabapentin should be used as an initial antipruritic therapy (Cave: efficacy is only expected after 8 weeks).
+Alternative: it is accepted that gabapentin should be used as initial antipruritic therapy (Cave: efficacy can only be expected after 8 weeks).

 Alternative: opioid receptor antagonists (naltrexone, naloxone).

 Alternative: controversial is the use of systemic antihistamines (the influence of histamine is controversial in the CP).

-Alternatively, in case of resistance to therapy: phototherapy, plasmapheresis, albumin dialysis, nasobiliary drainage.
+Alternative in case of therapy resistance: phototherapy, plasmapheresis, albumin dialysis, nasobiliary drainage.